okamumu/mapfit/README.md

 similar manner.

-Usually, the PH fitting with density is used for the PH expansion (PH approximation) in which known general desitributions are replaced with the PH distributions estimated from these density functions.
+Usually, the PH fitting with density is used for the PH expansion (PH approximation) in which known general distributions are replaced with the PH distributions estimated from these density functions.
 Compared to PH fitting with samples, PH fitting with density function tends to be accurate, because density function has more information than samples.